AlessandroDalponte/RGB_to_Hexadecimal/README.md

 Version 1.1 Updates:

-- Now there is no "Convert" button, the RGB Decimal color code is converted to Hexadecimal color code automalically.
+- Now there is no "Convert" button, the RGB Decimal color code is converted to Hexadecimal color code automalically;
 - The interface is also a little more cleaner;